interlock-network/threatslayer/README.md

 <img src="docs/icon.png" align="right" width="250" height="250"/>

-[ThreatSlayer is an extension for Chrome](https://chrome.google.com/webstore/detail/threatslayer/mgcmocglffknmbhhfjihifeldhghihpj) and compatible browsers (like Brave -- Firefox coming soon!) that instantly protects you from malicious sites.
+[ThreatSlayer is an extension for Chrome](https://chrome.google.com/webstore/detail/threatslayer/mgcmocglffknmbhhfjihifeldhghihpj) and compatible browsers (like Brave) that instantly protects you from malicious sites.
 Our threat-detecting AI identifies 0-day phishing sites with no setup time required.
-ThreatSlayer protects you as soon as you install it!
+ThreatSlayer protects you as soon as you install it.
+Firefox version coming soon!

 ThreatSlayer is a project of [Interlock](https://www.interlock.network/), a web3 company that is decentralizing security.
 In the future, ThreatSlayer will be powered by $ILOCK, Interlock's token launching early 2023.

-# Detect and block malicious sites
+# Detect and Block Malicious Sites

-ThreatSlayer instantly blocks phishing sites.
-Its bright red banner prevents you from entering any sensitive data until you dismiss it.
+ThreatSlayer instantly blocks phishing sites and prevents you from entering any sensitive data.

 <img width="600" alt="ThreatSlayer reacting to a malicious link" src="docs/threatslayer-detect.png">